alexandermendes/next-micro/docs/getting-started.md

 When we make requests to this address traffic will be routed to the Next.js service that handles that route.
 If the service is not running it will be launched automatically.

+See the [Configuration](configuration.md) page for more fine-grained options.